LSSTDESC/WeakLensingDeblending/docs/output.rst

-dg2_grp     float32 Same as dg2 but also marginalizing over parameters of any overlapping sources (e) cond_num    float32 Condition number of fisher matrix corresponding to this individual source. cond_num_grp float32 Condition number of the fisher matrix of the group this source belongs to.
+dg2_grp     float32 Same as dg2 but also marginalizing over parameters of any overlapping sources (e) cond_num    float32 Condition number of fisher matrix corresponding to this individual source. cond_num_grp float32 Condition number of the fisher matrix of the group this source belongs to. dropped 	bool    Whether the galaxy was dropped when attempting to invert its group fisher matrix.
 ----------- ------- ------------------------------------------------------------------------------------
 **Bias on parameters** (Calculated from Fisher Formalism)
 --------------------------------------------------------------------------------------------------------